kristenmarie/tap-room/README.md

 ##User Stories

-* Patron can see list of available items (name, flavor, price)
+* Patron can see list of available items (name, flavor, price).
-* Employee can fill out form to add item to list
+* Employee can fill out form to add item to list.
-* Employee can edit properties of item
+* Employee can edit properties of item.
-* Patron/employee can see how many pints are left
+* Patron/employee can see how many pints are left.
-* Employee can click on button next to a keg to decrease number of pints by 1
+* Employee can click on button next to a keg to decrease number of pints by 1.
-* Employee can see kegs with less than 10 pints, so amount can be changed
+* Employee can see kegs with less than 10 pints, so amount can be changed.
-* Prices are color coded
+* Prices are color coded.

 ## Setup/Installation Requirements